LoRd123545/orders-and-tasks/README.md

 In every folder there is .env.template file.
 In those files there are envoriment variables that are needed by application.
 Here's what to do:

-- in variables where there is asterisk symbol remove it and substitute given data with your own(you can make something up, it doesn't matter)
+- in variables where there is asterisk symbol remove it

 - remove .template extension from every .env.template file